kostas-s/FlyNow-Booking/README.md

 ## Upcoming features

-* Needs updates on styling
-* Needs work on supporting flight times on top of existing dates
+* Add support for flight times on top of existing dates

 ---------------------------------------------------
 All code is written from scratch by Kostas.
 Assignment for [The Odin Project](https://www.theodinproject.com/).